itspriddle/josh.fail/_posts/2019/2019-08-06-using-lets-encrypt-for-local-servers.md

 You can add A records directly to DigitalOcean and just point them to your local IPs.
 For example, `example1.priddle.xyz => 10.0.1.10`.
-I tried this, but my router filters out any DNS records like this :sob:
+I tried this, but my router filters out any DNS records like this 😭

 **Configure in `/etc/hosts`**